whosonfirst/whosonfirst-www-iamhere/README.md

 #### file server

-This can be anything you want it to be, really.
-We have written a small HTTP-based static webserver in the `Go` programming language called `wof-fileserver` that is part of the [go-whosonfirst-fileserver](https://github.com/whosonfirst/go-whosonfirst-fileserver) repository.
-You will need to download, install and configure it yourself (it's not very hard).
+This can be anything you want it to be.
+(It doesn't even have to set `CORS` headers.)
+We have written a small HTTP-based static webserver in the `Go` programming language called `wof-fileserver` that is part of the [go-whosonfirst-fileserver](https://github.com/whosonfirst/go-whosonfirst-fileserver) repository.  _You will need to download, install and configure it yourself (it's not very hard)._

 ```
 $> wof-fileserver -port 8001 -path /usr/local/mapzen/whosonfirst-www-iamhere/www/